 Logo of the University of Passau

-Embedded Systems and Cybersecurity - Backbone of Modern Societies
+Digitalisation and Cybersecurity - Backbone of Modern Societies

-Embedded systems are the invisible control centers of our networked world.
+Networked systems are the invisible control centers of our networked world.
 They regulate the flow of energy in power grids, control traffic and communication systems, enable autonomous mobility, and secure industrial production processes.
 Embedded systems are also indispensable in everyday life – from smartphones and household appliances to medical devices.

 However, their increasing interconnectedness with digital platforms and cloud services makes them a key target for cyber threats.
 In critical infrastructures, a successful attack can have far-reaching consequences for security of supply, the economy, and public order.